is a measure of peoples

 is a business model where a customer must pay a subscription price to have

-access to the product/service.
+access to the product or service.
 The model was pioneered by magazines and

 newspapers, but is now used by many businesses and websites.

-is being a member of a body of members of an organization or group.
+member of a body of members of an

 is an organization that distributes food to those who have

 difficulty purchasing enough food to avoid hunger.